celsodasecond/ems-backend/README.md

 #### Employee

-- **@POST: /api/employees/add** - Add Employee with fields "firstName", "lastName", and "email".
+- **@POST: /api/employees/add** - Add Employee with fields "firstName", "lastName", "email", and a many-to-one relationship with departments parameter "departmentId".
 - **@GET: /api/employees/{employeeId}** - Returns specific employee by employeeId.
 - **@GET: /api/employees/** - Returns the list of all employees.
 - **@PUT: /api/employees/{employeeId}** - Updated the data of the employee by new values either fully or partially.